cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * hamt_add  (`fileAMTroot``ChainID`Seeding`Nounce`IPFSpeer, `ChainID``Tsender`IPFSaddr) // seeding peer ipfs id, the first seeder is the creator of the file.
 Account operation
 * hamt_update(`Tsender`Balance,`Tsender`Balance-txfee);
-6. Put new generated states into  cbor block, levelDB.add `ChainID`ContractResultStateRoot = hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid
+6. Put new generated states into  cbor block, database.add `ChainID`ContractResultStateRoot = hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid

 ---